jantotong/Key-Word-Recorder/README.md

 Windows 10 user: Please include ffmpeg and ffprobe.

-Current Version made with file-output locating and accessible through local network
+Current Version made with file-output locating and accessible through local network, uploads to Google Storage Bucket

-Jan 20/10/2020
+Designed to run on Google's IAAS architecture

+20/11/2020